lucidrains/deep-daze/README.md

 This will require that you have an Nvidia GPU or AMD GPU
 - Recommended: 16GB VRAM
-- Minimum Requirements: 4GB VRAM (Using VERY LOW settings, see instructions below)
+- Minimum Requirements: 4GB VRAM (Using VERY LOW settings, see usage instructions below)

 ## Install